Neg00d/SMB-ARCADE-EDITION/README.md

 # SMB-ARCADE PLUS (2.0)
 A simple ROM-Hack/IPS-Patch for Super Mario Bros.
-(World) to make the game a little bit harder.
+(World) that makes the game a little bit harder.

 NEW: Super Mario Bros.
 ARCADE PLUS (2.0) now available!!!